belaz19/llm-explore-Norway/README.md

 ## Monitoring
 The user feedback is collected and there's a dashboard with 5 charts.
-When a user starts the application `monitor.db` database and `monitor` table are initiated in SQLite using the `dp.py` script.
+When a user starts the application `monitor.db` database and `monitor` table are initiated using SQLite by the `dp.py` script.
 This table is used to store information such as: timestamp, query, prompt, answer, feedback, response_time, input_tokens, output_tokens.
 The Streamlit app has an Admin page, where an admin can see the performance / feedback metrics from that `monitor` tabel.

 All details about the app can be found in the folder `norway_guide`.
 The app is scripted in the file `app.py`.